Hungary FM: Sweden should ‘act differently’ to join NATO | Federal News Network

 “Stating that the burning of a sacred book is part of freedom of speech is just plain stupidity,” Szijjarto said, adding that “perhaps they (Sweden) should act differently than that” if they want to secure Ankara’s backing.

 The meeting in Budapest came as Turkey and Hungary remain the only two NATO members that haven’t approved bids by Sweden and Finland to join the military alliance.
-The northern European neighbors which share a border with Russia dropped their long-standing military neutrality and sought NATO membership in response to Moscow’s war in Ukraine.
+The northern European neighbors — one of which, Finland, shares a border with Russia — dropped their long-standing military neutrality and sought NATO membership in response to Moscow’s war in Ukraine.

 A unanimous vote of all 30 NATO members is necessary for admitting new countries.

-Note: This story was first published on January 31, 2023.
-It was updated on February 1, 2023 to correct that while Finland has a border with Russia, Sweden does not.